copernicus-mogley/zkav.club/README.md

 If you want to add one of your communities as a partner, create a PR with an associated .md file with your information.

 ### Live production and promotion: On-location and online
-- Audio/Video production and livestream equipment, plus setup and operation
+- Audio/Video recording and livestream production equipment, plus setup and operation
 - Community content creation studio (interviews, podcasts, stories, etc)
 - Stream localization: Live transcription and translation rebroadcasts
 - Restreaming to social networks, video and chat platforms